“He who has an ear, let him hear what the Spirit says to the churches.”

 We should stay focused on what Jesus is saying to us.

 If we are not vigilant, we will lose everything but our salvation.
 We work for reward, not salvation.
-We can lose everything including our lives except our salvation.
+We can lose everything, including our lives, except for our salvation.
 If we are not alert, we can lose our life due to sin (1 Co 11:30).